German government slashes GDP growth forecast | DW | 27.01.2021

 "We are currently seeing a flattening of the number of infections, which is giving hope," said Economy Minister Peter Altmaier said.

-He said Germany industry continued to do well, but services had suffered under the curbs that were imposed early in November and tightened in mid-December.
+He said German industry continued to do well, but services had suffered under the curbs that were imposed early in November and tightened in mid-December.

 The economy shrank by a smaller-than-expected 5% last year, which marked the second-biggest economic plunge in the country's post-war history.
 The record slump of -5.7 came in 2009 in the aftermath of the global financial crisis.